|

 The first step in treating periodontal disease requires cleaning the teeth and surrounding tissues.
 Because your pet will not lie down quietly for a dental cleaning, general anesthesia is required.
 To prepare anesthesia, your veterinarian will do a thorough examination of your pet, perform blood work and discuss the procedure with you.
 Your pet will be monitored closely throughout the entire procedure: your pet’s safety is our primary concern.
 After the teeth are cleaned, X-rays will be taken of the teeth to check for pathology hiding below the gum line.
 Your veterinarian will discuss with you any other procedures that may need to be performed.

-Your veterinarian can take radiographs, like this one, to look for specific dental issues.
+Your veterinarian will take radiographs, like this one, to look for specific dental issues hiding under the gum line.

 For more information about dental cleanings and other services provided by Animal Hospital of Rowlett/Animal Hospital of Heath, please visit www.ahrdvm.com or for an estimate you can reply to this email.